 With social media, the most important thing to remember in my opinion is to be human and to engage with others.
-A clinical and sales-centered approach will only get you so far, but by being human and approachable, you will get much better results.
+A clinical and sales-centered approach will only get you so far, but you will get much better results.

 Have you noticed strong correlations between social media engagement and traffic?
 Do you get more social media traffic the more you engage with other users?